MikeCoats/sqlite-adventure/README.md

 characters, but just 140 characters.
 By simply removing some of the syntactic sugar and renaming all columns, tables and databases to single characters, I've reduced the filesize to just 122 characters.
+Removing all unnecessary spaces and replacing repeated "long" strings with single character variables has brought it down to 106 characters.

 The user experience isn't as good as the "full fat" version, but it's still pretty playable.